 How to Participate in the Interface Translation⚓︎

-We developed the Turris router interface in English and we use Czech as the reference localisation language.
+We developed the Turris router interface in English, and we use Czech as the reference localization language.
 But if you wish, you can take part in translating the interface into any language of your choosing.

-You can translate both the Turris-specific interfaces (Foris and reForis) and the OpenWrt interface (LuCI).
+You can translate the Turris-specific interface (reForis & plugins) and the OpenWrt interface (LuCI).

 How to translate⚓︎

 We use the online service Weblate for the translations.
-Translation is done in a web form, with the help of an integrated dictionary and other users.
-If you take the time to translate, your translation is published in Foris the same moment that more than 85% of all texts are translated and reviewed by us.
-Untranslated texts are shown in English.
+The translation is done in a web form, with the help of an integrated dictionary and other users.

 Let’s get started⚓︎

-- First of all, register for free to the Weblate service.
+- First of all, register for free with the Weblate service.

-- Go to the page of Turis localisation project.
+- Go to the page of Turris localization project.

 - Choose the part of the project, which you want to translate.
-The interface is divided into several parts: Foris/reForis interface and various plug-ins.
+The interface is divided into several parts: reForis interface and various plug-ins.